linuxserver/docker-documentation/docs/selkies/index.md

 1. **Hybrid protocol.** Damage tracking like VNC, video codecs like a streaming service.
 The screen is divided into horizontal stripes, only changed stripes are captured and encoded, and each stripe can be processed on a separate CPU core in parallel.
 2. **Paint over quality.** A video codec (H.264 by default, with H.265, VP8, VP9, and AV1 available) handles fluid motion, and once motion stops the server repaints the static screen at high quality so text stays crisp.
 With FullColor 4:4:4 H.264 the painted over result is visually indistinguishable from a lossless image.
 A JPEG encoder remains available for older browsers that cannot decode video frames at all.
 3. **WebSockets by default, WebRTC when you need it.** Frames are delivered over a WebSocket connection and decoded in the browser with WebCodecs.
 This avoids WebRTC negotiation complexity, works cleanly through reverse proxies, and gives the server precise control over pacing and backpressure.
 For lossy or high latency links an opt in [WebRTC transport](user-guide/webrtc.md) carries the same stream over UDP with congestion control, and users can switch between the two at runtime.
-4. **Zero copy on Wayland.** In the current generation the display server is a virtual Wayland compositor built on [Smithay](https://github.com/Smithay/smithay).
-The framebuffer can live directly on a GPU, and frames are passed as DMA-BUF handles straight to the hardware encoder (VAAPI or NVENC) without a round trip through system RAM.
+4. **Zero copy on both display stacks.** The frame stays on the GPU from render to encode.
+On Wayland the display server is a virtual compositor built on [Smithay](https://github.com/Smithay/smithay) whose framebuffer lives directly on the GPU.
+On X11 a patched XLibre Xvfb keeps the screen pixmap on the GPU and pixelflux pulls each frame out with a DRI3 blit.
+Either way the frame is passed as a DMA-BUF handle straight to the hardware encoder (VAAPI or NVENC) without a round trip through system RAM.
 5. **Everything in one container.** Compositor, application, streaming server, audio, and web server all run inside a single OCI container built on `docker-baseimage-selkies`, managed by the s6 init system.

 ## What the platform gives you

 - **A desktop in the browser.** Full desktop environments (KDE Plasma, XFCE, MATE, i3, and more) or single applications streamed over WebSockets with H.264, H.265, VP8, VP9, or AV1 encoding, each on the GPU where the card carries it.
-- **Zero copy GPU encoding.** On the Wayland stack, frames are rendered and encoded on the GPU without ever touching system RAM, for Intel, AMD, and Nvidia hardware.
+- **Zero copy GPU encoding.** On Wayland and X11 alike, frames are rendered and encoded on the GPU without ever touching system RAM, for Intel, AMD, and Nvidia hardware.
 - **Runs anywhere.** The CPU encoding path is efficient enough to serve 1080p60 sessions from budget mini PCs and ARM boards.
 A GPU is optional, not required.
 - **A complete client, not just video.** Audio in both directions, clipboard sync, file upload and download, gamepad passthrough for up to four players, touch and virtual trackpad support for mobile, IME input, and multi user session sharing.
 - **Containers first.** Everything ships as OCI images built on the LinuxServer.io baseimage ecosystem, with the same PUID, PGID, and volume conventions used across all LinuxServer images.